• Skip to main content

 The second thing I learned for this project was how to make wood look like metal.
 I’m really happy with how this look turned out.
 It was a simple process to create a high end look for the metal rod part of the round end table at a fraction of the price.

-To have the free PDF plans for this DIY Round Side/End Table emailed to you, enter your email below:
+Download the free PDF plans for this DIY Round Side/End Table below:

 Tools Needed